MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 is its registered "Identification Sequence".
 This key SHALL NOT appear more than once in a SvcFieldValue.

-Clients MUST include this value in the ProtocolNameList in their ClientHello's `application_layer_protocol_negotiation` extension.
-Clients SHOULD also include any other values that they support and could negotiate on that connection with equivalent or better security properties.
-For example, when using a SvcFieldValue with an "alpn" of "h2", the client MAY also include "http/1.1" in the ProtocolNameList.

-Clients MUST ignore SVCB RRs where the "alpn" SvcParamValue is unknown or not supported for use with the current scheme.

-The value of the "alpn" SvcParamKey can have effects beyond the content of the TLS handshake and stream.
-For example, an "alpn" value of "h3" ({{HTTP3}} Section 11.1) indicates the client must use QUIC, not TLS.
+The presence of a protocol ID in SvcParamKeys indicates that this service endpoint supports the named protocol ID, and is able to negotiate it.
+For example, an "alpn" value of "h3" ({{HTTP3}} Section 11.1) indicates the endpoint supports QUIC, because that is the only transport protocol over which HTTP/3 can be negotiated.

+The service endpoint MAY also support protocol IDs that are not listed in SvcParamKeys.

 ## "port"